mhvis/q-wayback/README.md

 This is an archive of Quadrivium sites that are not in use anymore.
 All sites are stored in HTML format, dynamic websites that used PHP have been converted to HTML.
-For any issues or comments visit the [GitHub :octocat: repository](https://github.com/mhvis/q-wayback/tree/gh-pages) or contact me or any other Q secretary directly.
+For any issues or comments visit the [GitHub repository](https://github.com/mhvis/q-wayback/tree/gh-pages) or contact me or any other Q secretary directly.
 Contact info is on my GitHub profile.

 — Maarten, April 2020